runvnc/cureblog/README.md

 * Call the startup() function exported by that module
 *

 Application Editor/Admin
 ========================
-Accessing /admin or Logging in displays the site in Edit mode.
+Logging in displays the site in Edit mode.
 There are two types of screens in edit mode: the default page with editing enabled for all components so you can drag components around and edit their properties, and the brain screen where you configure your site and its components.
 The brain screen is the equivalent of the Admin section in WordPress.
+You will not usually need to visit the brain screen though since most of the site editing is done WYWIWYG style in inline edit mode.

+While in edit mode a toolbar appears at the top of the screen.
+The built-in components are Text, Image and Block.

+If you know HTML, CSS and/or CoffeeScript you can easily create your own components.
+See Creating New Components.